Monospark/ActionControl-Docs/src/configuration.rst

 =============

 As opposed to other plugins, ActionControl can have multiple config files.
-Every file in the *config/actioncontrol* directory is interpreted as a config.
+Every file in the *config/actioncontrol* directory is interpreted as a config file in the HOCON format.
-Config names can be used to indicate the goal of the config, for example *disable-lighers.json*.
+Config names can be used to indicate the goal of the config, for example *disable-lighers.hocon*.
 If no config is present on startup, an example config will be generated.

 Reloading